SEPIA-Framework/sepia-reverse-proxy/README.md

 reverseProxy.start();
 ```

 Be sure to check-out the source to tweak the number of possible threads for more performance.

+Good to know: Thanks to Undertow it also works as with WebSocket servers out-of-the-box :-)